SamMed05/sm_blog/_posts/2024-04-23-the-future-of-creativity-with-ai.md

 2. The access to information everywhere at any time allows to learn more things with less effort and resources
 3. AI is simplifying and automating many tasks, even some difficult ones, letting humans make "the easy part" (this of course doesn't always apply as it's very task-dependent)

-Take an example from the music industry (but this applies to many other fields as well): if you were a beginner musician in the past and wanted to make and release your music, it was, simply speaking, an awful experience:
+This applies to many fields, but let's take an example from the music industry.

+If you were a beginner musician in the past and wanted to make and release your music, it was, simply speaking, an awful experience:

 * Decent quality recording equipment was expensive, and good free/cheap music software basically didn't exist
 * Just getting music to an audience was expensive and difficult, and promoting it was even more so